 A second hallway leads to the door to the garden and there is a convenient ground floor cloakroom with WC.
 Stairs lead from the sitting room to the first floor bedrooms.
 The first is a beautiful south facing double room and the second, with vaulted ceilings, looking out to the Coniston Fells can be presented as either a king size bed or two 2'6" twin beds (please specify when booking).
 These bedrooms are complemented by a luxurious family bathroom with bath with shower over, basin and WC.

-Due to the secluded location of Grass Guards, we respectfully ask, that guests familiarise themselves with the following access notes.
-(SEE ACCESS NOTES)
+Due to the secluded location of Grass Guards, we respectfully ask, that guests familiarise themselves with the following access notes (SEE ACCESS NOTES), and with regards to the Wifi, this provided by Satellite and is not suitable for streaming films, music or gaming etc.

 Dunnerdale is a beautiful valley in the south west of the Lake District that sits between the Coniston Valley to the east, the Langdale Valley to the north and Eskdale and Wasdale to the west.
 To many who know the Lake District well, this is considered to be the most beautiful and most authentic valley in the Lake District where you could easily believe that time has simply stood still since it was immortalised in poetry by William Wordsworth.